 The centre of Osaka, also called Umeda, with Osaka station at its centre, is home to many retail businesses, hotels, office buildings and an enormous underground shopping complex.
-Osaka is full of culture, entertainment, neon lightening, and multiple options for visitors spread around it's many districts.
+Osaka is full of culture, entertainment, neon lightning, and multiple options for visitors spread around its many districts.

 However the most important feature of Osaka is its people, who are kind and warm-hearted.
 You should definitely take the opportunity to interact with the locals, and experience what is best about Osaka.